 Hiren has strong experience in leading teams through substantial change as the industry goes through evolution and continues into growth and development in a dynamic and patient-driven era.

 He is passionate about giving back to the community, and palliative care is very close to his heart, as one of his family member received this service.
 That experience has made him realise how important palliative care is to patients, families and their carers.
 He strongly believes in the Vision and Mission of Palliative Care WA.

 Carmel Markham is a funeral director who manages the Subiaco branches of Purslowe and Chipper Funerals and Mareena Purslowe Funerals.
-She was the West Australian president of the Australian Funerals Directors Association from 2015 until 2017.
+She was the Western Australian President of the Australian Funerals Directors Association from 2015 until 2017.